 The vegan market is full of tasty snacks to take their place – and some of them taste better than the real thing.

 From chocolate bars, cakes and brownies, to crisps, popcorn and snack bars, there are plenty of vegan snacky alternatives to keep you going.
-Check out 27 of the best healthy vegan snacks for some inspo.

 - Some vitamin D enriched products (you can find vegan vitamin D though!)